balchua/gireMock/README.md

 Since all the generated codes are part of your project, you can easily start your gRPC server like below.

+Arguments to the Mock Services are Wiremock host and port.

 ```
 Server server = ServerBuilder.forPort(port).
                 addService(new PersonManagementMockery.PersonManagementMock("localhost",5501)).